cdapio/cdap/cdap-docs/developer-guide/source/overview/anatomy.rst

 It illustrates the power of data virtualization in CDAP: a stream is not just a means to collect data; it can be consumed by realtime and batch processing at the same time.
-Similarly, datasets allow sharing of data between programs of different paradigms, be they realtime or batch, without compromising the consistency of the data, because all data access happens under ACID (Atomicity, Consistency, Isolation, and Durability) guarantees.
+Similarly, datasets allow sharing of data between programs of different paradigms, realtime or batch, without compromising the consistency of the data, because all data access happens under ACID (Atomicity, Consistency, Isolation, and Durability) guarantees.